UBC-Geography/computing-resources/high-performance-computing/README.md

 Supported Software: <https://docs.alliancecan.ca/wiki/Available_software>

-- Note: Additionally, any software that is supported on Linux can be ran within an Apptainer container
+- Note: Additionally, any software that is supported on Linux can run within an Apptainer container

 ## QGIS